-The Personalized MBA is the first in the world MBA program that empowers the candidate to tailor the studies according to their personal needs and gives total flexibility on the pace of the studies.
+The Personalized MBA is the first MBA program of its kind that enables the candidate to tailor the studies according to their personal needs, and provides total flexibility to the pace of studies.
 The combination of On-campus and Online modules allows every busy business professional to join this MBA program.

 How does it work?

 - Combine the courses of our on-campus program Flex MBA and the Online MBA courses.

-- Out of 15 courses, minimum 5 courses must be followed on-campus in the Flex MBA, the rest 10 courses can be followed with the Online MBA.
+- Out of 15 courses, a minimum of 5 courses must be completed on-campus in the Flex MBA; the remaining 10 courses can be completed via the Online MBA.

 - The number of on-campus courses can increase, depending on the student needs.

 - Choose from the 5 majors offered in the Online MBA:

 - International Management